 Athletic shoes that are predominantly white, royal or navy blue, red, black, or gray (laces must be tied).
 NO LIGHTS.
 NO GLITTERED OR SEQUINED TEXTURES.
 NO NEON LACES.
 See the Dean of Students if shoe is questionable.

-BOYS UNIFORMS
+Boys’ Uniforms

 GRADES PRE-K THROUGH 3RD (REQUIRED)

 Navy slacks with elastic waist for Pre-K, Kindergarten, and 1st grade only.
 NO DRAWSTRING.